Arkansas leaders propose bill to repeal Confederate Flag Day

 While some see the flag as a symbol of Southern pride, the flag also has a dark history to it.

-For decades, the Confederate flag -- with its white background, blue X, and white stars -- has been waved by the Ku Klux Klan, neo-Nazis, and other white supremacists who oppose equal rights.
+For decades, the Confederate flag -- with its red background, blue X, and white stars -- has been waved by the Ku Klux Klan, neo-Nazis, and other white supremacists who oppose equal rights.

 Confederate flags have been banned recently in several places across the United States, such as NASCAR events and military installations.